PaulKinlan/paul.kinlan.me/source/_posts/2014-02-24-browser-feature-availability.markdown

 |contentEditable|Yes||
 |Drag and Drop|Yes||

+Pretty damning.

-Ok, this is actually a litle misleading if you are willing to miss out on 1% reach for your desktop audience then you can get similar feature parity.
+Ok, this is actually a little misleading if you are [willing to miss out on 1% extra reach for your desktop](http://ondesktop.iwanttouse.com/#cors) audience then you can get similar feature parity.

+## How do we improve the web platform?